 In this model, even minor pain in the trigeminal nerve area, such as that caused by TMJ, can set off migraine attacks.
 Therefore, researchers proposed that one important way to cut down on the frequency and severity of migraines is to address the problem of TMJ, reducing the number of painful instances so that these pains wouldn’t set off migraines.

 For adults and teens with migraines, it’s not unusual to try many different treatments, but still be unhappy with what they are currently using.
 If this is you, and you’re not currently getting treatment for TMJ, you should consider that TMJ treatment could improve your migraine.

 If you or your teen has migraines, you have probably researched many potential treatments.
 But often people overlook the potential for TMJ to contribute to migraine frequency and intensity.
 We are experienced at working together in a team environment with doctors, physical therapists, and more to achieve the best results for our patients, so we are prepared to help you get the interdisciplinary treatment that is being recommended for migraine and TMJ treatment.

 If you are suffering from different types of orofacial pain such as TMJ and migraines, we can help you find assemble a crack team of experts to work together and give you better relief than any single doctor could achieve.

-To learn more about TMJ treatment and how it can impact your migraines, please call (248) 480-0085 today for an appointment with TMJ dentist Dr. Jeffrey S. Haddad at the MIchigan Center for TMJ & Sleep Wellness in Troy, MI.
+To learn more about TMJ treatment and how it can impact your migraines, please call (248) 480-0085 today for an appointment with TMJ dentist Dr. Jeffrey S. Haddad at the MIchigan Center for TMJ & Sleep Wellness in Rochester Hills.